srnichols/StampsPattern/docs/THREE_STEP_DEPLOYMENT_GUIDE.md

 - Waits 30 seconds for propagation.
 - Deploys all core assets as defined in `main.bicep`, passing the global identity to all modules that require it.
 - Extracts and writes outputs for use in routing and management portal deployment.
+- If `-AutoRunApimSync` is provided and conditions are met (non-prod, multiple APIMs, azure-api.net endpoints), runs `scripts/apim-sync.ps1` to sync secondary APIM instances.

 **After running the script:**